buildbot/buildbot/master/docs/manual/configuration/workers-openstack.rst

     A string containing the flavor name or UUID to use for the instance.

 ``image``
-    A string containing the image UUID to use for the instance.
+    A string containing the image name or UUID to use for the instance.
-    A callable may instead be passed.
-    It will be passed the list of available images and must return the image to use.

 ``os_username``